 - Similar to blasting, but with a different delivery method.
 Steel shot is slung at the parts, peening the surface.
 The steel shot has a spherical shape, similar to a small BB.

-- This is typically used to remove baked on contaminates from the surface of the part, but it will not aggressively etch the surface.
+- This is typically used to remove baked-on contaminants from the surface of the part, but it will not aggressively etch the surface.
 It will peen the surface and smooth over sharp edges.

 - A wide range of steel shot can be chosen to change surface profile.

-- This is typically a dip process where the parts are immersed in a chemical or detergent cleaner or degreaser, but can done using spray nozzles directed at racked parts on fixtures.
+- This is typically a dip process where the parts are immersed in a chemical or detergent cleaner or degreaser but can be done using spray nozzles directed at racked parts on fixtures.

-- Additional effectiveness can be obtained with the addition of ultrasonic waves to the bath if immersion process is being utilized.
+- Effectiveness can be amplified with the addition of ultrasonic waves to the bath if the immersion process is being utilized.

 - Cleanliness of the surface can be measured on a dyne scale, where the higher the dyne score, the cleaner the surface.
 The cleaner the surface, the better the adhesion of the coating to the substrate.

-- Other surface treatment can be added during a chemical prep such as phosphating, in which a thin layer of microcrystalline zinc is typically added to the surface of the part.
-The solution reacts with the base metal binding it to the surface.
+- Another surface treatment that is a chemical prep is phosphating, in which a thin layer of microcrystalline zinc is added to the surface of the part.
+The solution reacts with the base metal and binds it to the surface.
 This is usually done when added corrosion protection is needed or a mechanical etch is too aggressive for the part.
-The zinc layer gives a rougher profile to which the coating can bond.
+The zinc layer gives a rougher profile to which the coating can bond as opposed to a standard alkaline wash.
 Standalone phosphating does not offer a great deal of corrosion protection, but it will provide some – it all depends on the type of phosphate layer being added.

 The above are processes that the DECC Company can provide internally and are just a few of the potential options throughout the coating industry.
 Each process is selected based on part material, geometry, and coating system applied.

 The Three C’s: Coverage, Cure & Cross Hatch